 REMEMBER: If you earn over the prescribed amount you will need to pay income contributions during bankruptcy.
 The amount of income you can earn without having to pay contributions increases with each dependent you support.

-WHAT ABOUT A DECLARATION OF INTENTION TO FILE A DEBTOR’S PETITION?
+WHAT ABOUT TEMPORARY DEBT RELIEF OR A DECLARATION OF INTENTION TO FILE A DEBTOR’S PETITION)?

 Important Note: You can also try to stop the seizure of goods, or reduce the amount payable under a garnishee by making an application to pay by instalments.
 See our Fact Sheets: Making an Application to Pay by Instalments.